 The Gun to Your Head

 If you fail to respond to the demand letter within the specified timeframe, it can result in the referral of the debt to the Department of Justice for legal action and/or the Department of the Treasury for further collection actions.
 After the lien has been paid, Medicare will issue a letter usually called the “zero letter” that confirms the lien has been paid.
-Be sure to keep copies of this letter as it can protect you or the client if Medicare attempts to add additional amounts at a later date.
 Settlement proceeds should never be disbursed unless and until any Medicare lien is paid in full.

 A Maryland malpractice law firm recently had to pay $250k for failing to pay off a Medicare lien.
 The firm had obtained a $1.15 million dollar settlement for one of its clients in a medical malpractice case.
 This client happened to be a Medicare beneficiary for whom Medicare had made conditional payments.
 Medicare had been notified of the settlement and demanded repayment of its debts incurred.
 But the law firm apparently refused or failed to pay the lien off in full, even after an administrative finding had made the debt final.